-The market for land in Israel may be unique in that 94 percent of national land is in public ownership, and is administered by the Israel Land Authority (ILA).
+The market for land in Israel may be unique in that 94% of national land is in public ownership, and is administered by the Israel Land Authority (ILA).
 The role of the ILA cannot be understated.
 It auctions land to private builders, who sell housing to the public, which hold long-term leaseholds with the ILA.
-These leaseholds are nominally for 49 years, but in practice are automatically renewed.
+These leaseholds are nominally for 49 years, but in practice are automatically renewed at no cost.
 These arrangements give the government long-term control over land ownership.

-In Israel housing construction is entirely undertaken by private contractors.
+Housing construction in Israel is entirely undertaken by private contractors.
 The government does not build houses directly.
 Nevertheless, housing construction is a major component of the government's regional policy.
 The government initiates housing construction in specific regions by offering for tender building rights on land vested in the ILA.
 It fixes a minimum price determined in large part by the location of the land, and The Ministry of Housing & Construction (MOH) encourages contractors to compete for its tenders by defraying a fraction of the development costs.
 In this way the government subsidizes construction in regions where it wishes to initiate construction for housing.

-Given everything else, there will be more construction in regions where MOH initiates more building (denoted by G).
-However, such building might crowd-out private building (denoted by P).
+Given everything else, there will be more construction in regions where MOH initiates more building (denoted by $B_g$ ).
+However, such building might crowd-out private building (denoted by $B_p$ ).
 Contractors who in any case intended to build in the region might simply build MOH projects instead of private projects.
 On the other hand, if they are credit-constrained, the financial perks in MOH contracts might enable contractors to build private housing that otherwise would not have been possible.
-Therefore if MOH initiates 100 housing units, total construction will increase by less than 100 if there is crowding-out and it will increase by more than 100 if there is crowding-in.
-Unfortunately there are no systematic data4 on the subsidies embodied in MOH contracts.
+Therefore if MOH initiates an extra 100 housing units, total construction will increase by less than 100 if there is crowding-out and it will increase by more than 100 if there is crowdingin.

+Unfortunately there are no systematic data on the subsidies embodied in MOH contracts.
 We assume that these subsidies vary directly with MOH-initiated housing construction.
-Specifically, let Z = G/B denote the share of MOH-initiated housing in total construction (B) in the region, where B = G + P. If $lnB = \mu Z$ it may be shown that the coefficient of crowding-in is:
+Specifically, let $Z = B_g/B$ denote the share of MOH-initiated housing in total construction (B) in the region, where $B = B_g + B_p$ .
+If $\ln B = \mu Z$ (where $\mu$ is a constant) it may be shown that the coefficient of crowding-in is:

-$$\frac{dP}{dG} = \frac{\mu(1-Z) - 1}{1 + Z\mu}$$ (1)
+$$\frac{dB_p}{dB_g} = \frac{\mu(1-Z) - 1}{1 + Z\mu}$$ (1)

 which varies inversely with MOH's share in construction (Z).
-If $\mu(1 - Z) < 1$ MOHinitiated housing (G) crowd-out private construction, otherwise it crowds-in.
-Alternatively, crowding-in occurs if the share of private construction (1-Z) exceeds $1/\mu$.
+If $\mu(1 - Z) < 1$ MOH-initiated housing (G) crowd-out private construction, otherwise it crowds-in.
+Alternatively, crowding-in occurs if the share of private construction (1 - Z) exceeds $1/\mu$ .

-2.4 The Econometric Model
+2.4.
+The econometric model